|Title:||Assistant Athletic Director for Compliance|

 staff, Green served as a volunteer assistant coach at Georgia State

 University and Lansing (Mich.)
 Community College.

-As a student-athlete, he competed for both the UNH and Michigan State University.
+As a student-athlete, he competed for both UNH and Michigan State.
 Green was a captain at UNH and led the Wildcats to a pair of North Atlantic Conference titles.
 He completed his track and field eligibility at Michigan State.

 Green is a former Vice President of